-But exactly how much is Messi worth now?
-While it's difficult to get an exact figure, we can accumulate plenty of information from what has been reported and compare his earnings to his Real Madrid rival Cristiano Ronaldo.
+But exactly how much is Messi worth?
+While it's difficult to get an exact figure, we can accumulate plenty of information from what has been reported and compare his earnings to his rival Cristiano Ronaldo.

 Ironically, Messi has Neymar to thank for his new and improved terms.
 His departure to Paris Saint-Germain not only brought Barca a massive windfall but also took his wages off the books.